-Check the box to Update Range With Selection and enter a cell location.
-This will be where the date selected will be held.
+Under the Behaviour tab, select the cell where you wish the slicer selection to be stored.
 The date selected is displayed as the serial number equivalent so that the user can then choose to format the date as they need.

-You can also include a third cell in your Slicer Range as Selection Type eg Day, Month or Year.
+You can include a third cell in your Slicer Range as the Selection Type i.e. Day, Month or Year.
 Valid selections are D, M or Y.